Nicolas-Radomski/PairwiseDifferencesToNonParametric/README.md

 missing_packages <- as.data.frame(old_packages[!old_packages[, "Package"] %in% new_packages[, "Package"],])
 install.packages(missing_packages$Package)
 ```
-# Start

 # Install R dependencies and launch with R
-## Install dependencies from the R console
+## 1/ Install dependencies from the R console
 The R scripts PairwiseDifferences2NonParametric.R (detailed algorithm with Rstudio) and PairwiseDifferencesToNonParametric.R (automatic algorithm with Rscript) were prepared and tested with R version 4.1.2 and RStudio 2021.09.1.
 ```
 install.packages("benchmarkme")